© [y] Gregg Birnbaum

 I care deeply about both the news business and higher education.
 I bring real-world journalism with me into every class, along with a deep interest in my students and their progress.

 Baruch ranked 13th out of nearly 800 public and private institutions in the diversity of its student body, according to the 2021 Wall Street Journal/Times Higher Education College Rankings.
-The makeup of my classes has reflected that diversity with students of many different backgrounds, and I embrace inclusion with a teaching approach of understanding, respect and fairness.
+The makeup of my classes in an urban setting has reflected that diversity, with students of many different backgrounds, and I embrace DEI with a teaching approach of understanding, respect and fairness.

 I critique and grade hundreds of assignments each semester (I believe the best way to learn journalism is by doing, again and again — and getting feedback), hold office hours, and have participated in journalism department activities, panel discussions and engaged with tenured faculty.

 I am fluent in Blackboard and Canvas.
 And I have completed teacher training certificate programs offered by the Poynter Institute and the City University of New York‘s School of Professional Studies “Online Teaching Essentials" workshop in 2021.

 If you would like more information or have any questions, I can be reached at 917.414.1622 or gregg (at) greggbirnbaum.com.